UMCarpentries/intro-curriculum-r/paper/paper.md

 <!-- experience of use -->

 We piloted our curriculum during a virtual two-day Software Carpentry workshop.
-In line with the Carpentries style, we had four instructors and six helpers at the workshop to assist with learner questions and technical issues.
+In line with The Carpentries style, we had four instructors and six helpers at the workshop to assist with learner questions and technical issues.
 We also used the "sticky note" system where learners can indicate their progress on exercises and requests for help by using different colored sticky notes.